 - 6 lemons to yield about 12 fl oz/350 ml juice - may need more or less, depending on size

 - 1 tsp honey or agave/maple

 - 1/8 tsp cayenne pepper

 - Start by rinsing and scrubbing the ginger root.
-There's need to peel it, just cut it into small enough piece so they can pass through the juicer.
+There's no need to peel it, just cut it into small enough pieces so they can pass through the juicer.

 - Mix the ginger and lemon juice together.

 - Add the cayenne pepper and the honey (or agave/maple) and stir well, to thoroughly combine.

 - Separate into shot-sized portions (60ml) and keep refrigerated for up to a week.
 The cayenne pepper will sink to the bottom - so make sure to shake the shot container before drinking.